 This is a Survey of blog and wiki posts relating to the Theme One Program I worked on all through the 1980s.
 The aim was to develop fundamental algorithms and data structures for integrating empirical learning with logical reasoning.
 I had earlier developed separate programs for basic components of those tasks, namely, 2-level formal language learning and propositional constraint satisfaction, the latter using an extension of C.S.
 Peirce’s logical graphs as a syntax for propositional logic.
-Thus arose the question of how well it might be possible to get “empiricist” and “rationalist” modi operandi to cooperate.
-The ultimate vision was the design of an Automated Research Tool able to double as a medium for Inquiry Driven Education.
+Thus arose the question of how well it might be possible to get “empiricist” and “rationalist” modes of operation to cooperate.
+The long-term vision is the design and implementation of an Automated Research Tool able to double as a platform for Inquiry Driven Education.

 - Theme One Program • Pascal Source Code